 Stock Dove - Columba oenas

 A species unfamiliar to none birders but easy enough to identify with its dark trailing edge to the wings and tail and the absence of any white in the plumage (in fact they often look quite blue).
 Not a common bird but one that breeds on the site and has done for a long time (the earliest known record was in 1977 but they had probably been a resident breeding species for a long time before that).
 Ones and twos of Stock Dove can be seen on any visit, but larger concentrations used to occur in the winter.
 Breeding still takes place on local farmland but the species does seem to be declining and may already have dropped into single figures locally.
+For those wishing to see this species, a pair can usually be found sitting on the railings of the old sewage tank.

 Wood Pigeon - Columba palumbus